Hello all!

 Here is the code…

-body { background: none; } .clock { position: absolute; top: 50%; left: 50%; transform: translateX(-50%) translateY(-50%); color: black; font-size: 9px; font-family: space mono; letter-spacing: 0px; }
+body { background: none; } .clock { position: absolute; top: 50%; left: 50%; transform: translateX(-50%) translateY(-50%); color: black; font-size: 9px; font-family: space mono; letter-spacing: 0px; }here in my side its working without refresh.

 Hi!
 How did you manage to display only a specific time zone?